danyk20/ctfd-personal_challenge-plugin/personal_challenges/README.md

 Within CTFd you are free to mix and match regular, dynamic and personal challenges .

-The current implementation of the personal challenge works if and only if individual flags are used!
+The current implementation of the personal challenge works if and only if individual flags!

 Individual flags can be created by APG app https://gitlab.fi.muni.cz/kypolab/theses/apg/kosc-automated-problem-generation-app .